thibaudperret/DH-401-Project/milestone4/milestone4.md

 The blue line here is the original similarity of the EPFL vector and the UNIL vector.
 Then we proceed with 100000 samples, and get a distribution of similarities, that are represented in the plot by the orange distribution.
 The orange plain line is the mean of the samples' similarities, and the dashed orange lines are the 5 percentile and 95 percentile of the same data.
 The bootstrap method indicates us that if the original similarity score lies outside of the confidence interval between the two dashed lines, then we can reject the null-hypothesis.
 Here, it is the case, so rejecting the hypothesis means that we can conclude that people from EPFL and people from UNIL statistically have different listening habits.

-We can redo exactly this using another metric, namely the absolute difference metric.
+To verify the result, we can redo exactly this using another metric, namely the absolute difference metric.
 It is defined as such:

 ![](equation.png)